appium/appium-inspector/docs/session-inspector/source.md

 Unselecting the element will hide the Selected Element panel.

-The panel can be divided into 4 parts: header buttons, element action buttons, suggested locators, and element attributes.
+The panel can be divided into 5 parts: header buttons, element action buttons, suggested locators, box model, and element attributes.

 ### Element Header Buttons